rmassidda/pds19-spo/report.md

 ## Comparison

-The performance of the proposed solutions are easily comparable in terms of completion time for each iteration.
+The performances of the proposed solutions are easily comparable in terms of completion time for each iteration.

 $$
 T_{\textrm{MapReduce}} = \frac{n}{n_w} ( T_v + T_p + T_f + 2 T_m ) + n_w * T_m
 $$

-In the pipeline solution the estimated service time leads to the completion time for a high $n$ value.
+In the pipeline solution, the estimated service time leads to the completion time for a high $n$ value.

 $$
 T_s = \max ( T_v , T_p , T_f , T_m )